VolumeZero/ptero-bot/README.md

 - View server details (ID, Name, Status, Address, Uptime)
 - View SFTP details (username, password, port)
 - WebSocket-powered updates to avoid any rate limits while providing real-time info
-- Disable old sessions automatically when user starts a new one or after 60 seconds of inactivity
+- Disable old sessions automatically when user starts a new one or after a period of inactivity
-- Only one active session per user
 - Any user with a linked API key can manage their own servers

 ![Main Server Manager](.images/server-manager.png)